 In this course, we consider a wide range of topical issues in astronomy, such as the propagation of supernova shock waves through the interstellar medium, the internal structure of stars and the variety of instabilities that affect interstellar/intergalactic gas.
 These include, perhaps most importantly, the Jeans instability whose action is responsible for the formation of every star and galaxy in the Universe.
 We also deal with exotic astronomical environments, such as the orbiting discs of gas which feed black holes.

-Image credit: Me, Merton College, Oxford - rear of Fellows quad
+Image credit: Alan Jackson, Merton College, Oxford - rear of Fellows quad

 I am always happy to talk to you if you have questions about my research or the field in general.

 If I am not in my office, just drop me an email and I will get back to you as soon as I can.